gtekle/Ashenda/README.md

 ## Live Demo

+# Desktop Version

 - [Live Demo Link](https://gtekle.github.io/Ashenda/)

+# Mobile Version

 - [Video Demo Link](https://www.loom.com/share/3238186761d54c5a8be6539628b5279c)

 ## Getting Started

--Install Node.js
+- Install Node.js
--Install text editor of your choice (eg. VS Code)
+- Install text editor of your choice (eg. VS Code)
+- Clone the repository from [here](https://github.com/gtekle/Ashenda.git)
+- On the root directory, run 'npm install' on the terminal to install packages.
+- Open the index.html file in your browser to check your updates and navigate to other pages.

 ## Authors